Doraemon turns minus 100 years old

 Rurouni Kenshin (2012) movie trailer

 The movie stars Takeru Satoh, Emi Takei, Munetaka Aoki and Yuu Aoi.
-Yosuke Eguchi, one of my favourite Japanese actors, will play a minor role as Kenshin’s old foe.
+Yosuke Eguchi, one of my favourite Japanese actors, plays a minor role as Kenshin’s old foe.

 Japanese anime tattoo